josdotso/vagrant-aws/README.md

 ## Networks

-Networking features in the form of `config.vm.network` are not supported with `vagrant-aws`, currently.
-If any of these are specified, Vagrant will emit a warning, but will otherwise boot the AWS machine.
+Networking features in the form of `config.vm.network` are not supported with `vagrant-fusion`, currently.
+If any of these are specified, Vagrant will emit a warning, but will otherwise boot the Fusion machine.

 ## Synced Folders

 There is minimal support for synced folders.
-Upon `vagrant up`, `vagrant reload`, and `vagrant provision`, the AWS provider will use `rsync` (if available) to uni-directionally sync the folder to the remote machine over SSH.
+Upon `vagrant up`, `vagrant reload`, and `vagrant provision`, the Fusion provider will use `rsync` (if available) to uni-directionally sync the folder to the remote machine over SSH.